Auto-Regressive U-Net for Full-Field Prediction of Shrinkage-Induced Damage in Concrete: Computational Framework

+Consistent with established mesoscale studies of concrete \citep{GRASSL201085, MARUYAMA201682, ZHOU2019116785, Idiart2011}, a three-phase representation is adopted, consisting of coarse aggregates, a mortar matrix and the Interfacial Transition Zone (ITZ).
+The finite element analysis is performed under the assumption of plane stress.
+For all simulations, a $32 \times 32$~mm RVE is discretised using a regular mesh of $100 \times 100$ quadrilateral elements.
+The ITZ is represented by a single layer of elements at the aggregate-matrix interface.
+Because the finite element size of 0.32~mm is significantly greater than the ITZ thicknesses typically reported in the literature~\citep{OLLIVIER199530,Scrivener2004}, the Young modulus and the shrinkage rate are set equal to those of the mortar.
+Similarly to studies dealing with the mesoscopic analysis of concrete \citep{GRASSL201085,Idiart-2012} and experiments \citep{Hsu}, a 25\% reduction in tensile strength and fracture energy was defined.
+With the present discretization, a higher reduction in stiffness would have resulted in excessive compliance and macroscopic shrinkage, as demonstrated in \citep{SONG2024138112}.

-Since we are mainly interested in the effect of the topology of the coarse aggregates on the overall response and induced damage, we keep the same set of material parameters in all simulations.
-In a typical concrete, coarse aggregates account for 20-50\% of its volume.
-A mesoscopic model, using a Young's modulus for the aggregates, $E_a = 50$~GPa, and equal stiffness for the mortar and ITZ, $E_m = E_{itz} = 25$~GPa, yields a concrete stiffness of around 30~GPa, which is a typical value for the material~\citep{neville}.
-An identical value of the Poisson's ratio, $\nu =0.2$, is assumed for all components.
+The material parameters are kept constant throughout all simulations to isolate the effect of aggregate topology.
+A mesoscopic model, using Young's modulus for aggregates, $E_a = 50$~GPa, and equal stiffness for mortar and ITZ, $E_m = E_{itz} = 25$~GPa, yields an overall stiffness of around 30~GPa, which is a typical value for material~\citep{neville}.
+A Poisson’s ratio of $\nu = 0.2$ is assumed for all phases.
 For mortar, typical values of uniaxial tensile strength $f_t = 4$~MPa and fracture energy $G_f = 100$~N/m are used.

-Similar to other studies dealing with the mesoscopic analysis of concrete \citep{GRASSL201085,Hsu,Idiart-2012}, we assumed a reduction of these properties for ITZ, here 25\%.
+The complete list of material parameters used to describe the individual constituents of the model is given in Table~\ref{tab:param_structural}.

+Given that the primary objective of this study is to isolate the influence of aggregate geometry and spatial distribution, other factors---including variability in material properties and time-dependent phenomena such as creep or specific drying rates---are disregarded.
+Nevertheless, this approach still allows for a direct comparison of the mechanical responses induced by different coarse aggregate topologies \citep{MARUYAMA201682, GRASSL201085}.

-The emphasis is given primarily on the effect of the coarse aggregate geometry and distribution; other aspects, such as variability in material properties or the time-dependent phenomena, are disregarded.
-Moreover, to maximise computational efficiency, the evolution of shrinkage strain is prescribed explicitly to the mortar and ITZ phases, which are considered to be the only humidity-dependent constituents; i.e., no moisture transport problem is solved.
-On the other hand, the stiff coarse aggregates are treated as volumetrically stable.
-This leads to an incompatible stress field that causes tensile cracking in the ITZ and mortar.
-Since all material models are time-independent, the concept of pseudo-time $t$ is introduced to parametrise increasing shrinkage loading and simulate the drying process.
+To maximise computational efficiency, the moisture transport problem is omitted.
+Instead, the evolution of shrinkage strain is explicitly prescribed for the mortar and ITZ phases, which are considered to be the only humidity-dependent constituents.
+The stiff coarse aggregates are treated as volumetrically stable, resulting in an incompatible stress field that induces tensile cracking in the surrounding phases.
+Since constitutive models are time-independent, the concept of pseudo-time $t$ is used to parameterize loading by increasing shrinkage eigenstrain.